jesshmusic/ReactReduxBlogSample/README.md

 **_NOTE_**: _I think there is a cross origin issue with the Rails backend.
 I believe I have properly set up the API requests to work with a Rails backend, but I am getting either `404` or `422` errors.
 The `404` only happens on editing an article, any other POST, DELETE, or PUT requests are a `422` or a `CORS` error.
 Because I had setup this app with Redux from the start, it would have required a lot of additional time to switch to local storage.
 I can rebuild it that way if you all would like, but I thought you might want to at lease see the code with Redux._

+_Normally to solve this problem I would look at the Rails code.
+It might be something as simple as needing some CORS setup to allow requests from anywhere.
+It might also be that I am missing a properly formatted request body or some kind of header setup.
+If the backend is fixed I can revisit to make sure the app works in a small amount of time._

 ## Running Cypress tests

 After starting the local development with `yarn start`, in a separate terminal window run `yarn run cypress open`.